vpon-data/data-sdk/docs/Event.md

 Custom Events offer flexibility, allowing you to track specific actions that are unique and significant to your App.
 These events might include in-App purchases, user interactions with specific features, or the completion of a level in a game.
 Utilize Custom Events to collect data on actions beyond what is covered by Auto Events, capturing unique insights into how your users interact with specific features in your App.

-## 3. Events Triggered by Background Geolocation Collection (Available from Data SDK v2.0.5)
+## 3. Events Triggered by Background Geolocation Collection

 Our Data SDK supports events triggered by Background Geolocation Collection.
 This feature enables continuous geolocation data collection, even when your app is running in the background, providing valuable location-based user behavior insights.